 Placements are arranged in 5–6 week blocks, and undertaken in your second and third year.
 This will require you to be flexible and to travel to a range of placements throughout the West Midlands and surrounding areas.
 You will be placed in a range of settings to gain a wealth of experience and your performance in each placement will be assessed.
 This hands-on education is not only essential for the course, but enables you to experience the exciting and dynamic areas where a physiotherapist may work.

 Attendance in your placement is essential, and you must commit to being on placement for 30 hours a week.
 You must spend at least 1,000 hours on practice placement throughout the degree.
 Failure to achieve 1,000 hours will result in being unable to apply for registration with the HCPC, and you will be unable to practise under the title physiotherapist.

-This course provides an excellent platform for those seeking a career working in physiotherapy in a range of settings, including the NHS, private practice, in charities and hospices, schools and community settings.
+This course provides an excellent platform for those seeking a career working in physiotherapy in a range of settings, including:

 - Careers advice and guidance